 What is an HMO (Health Maintenance Organization)?

-An HMO is an organized system of health care using a designated panel of physicians and other health care personnel that provides comprehensive medical services for a fixed dollar amount per enrolled person.
+An HMO is a managed system of health care using a designated panel of physicians and other health care personnel that provides comprehensive medical services.
 An HMO provides a complete range of medical benefits through a network of doctors and hospitals.
-One doctor, the Primary Care Physician (PCP, family doctor, or pediatrician), coordinates overall medical needs.
+One doctor, the Primary Care Physician (PCP, family doctor, or pediatrician), provides and coordinates overall medical needs.
 The PCP refers most specialty care needs.

-I’m a new member of KHPE and I have some questions about my coverage.
+I’m a new member and I have some questions about my coverage.
 Who should I call?

 I have just moved and now need a new PCP.
 What should I do?